wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 - Its **energy needs**, defined by \ref Fauna::Hft::expenditure_model.
 The herbivore is self-responsible to call the implementation of the given expenditure model.
 (A strategy pattern would not work here as different expenditure models need to know different variables.)
+- How much the herbivore **is able to digest** is limited by a single algorithm defined in \ref Fauna::Hft::digestive_limit.
 - How much the herbivore **is able to forage** can be constrained by various factors which are defined as a set of \ref Fauna::Hft::foraging_limits.
-- The **diet composition** (i.e. feeding preferences in a scenario with multiple forage types) is controlled by a [strategy](\ref sec_strategy) object that implements \ref Fauna::ComposeDietInterface.
+- The **diet composition** (i.e. feeding preferences in a scenario with multiple forage types) is controlled by a the model selected in \ref Fauna::Hft::diet_composer, whose implementation may be called in \ref Fauna::GetForageDemands::get_diet_composition().
-HerbivoreBase instantiates the object itself according to \ref Fauna::Hft::diet_composer.
 - How much **net energy** the herbivore is able to gain from feeding on forage is calculated by an implementation of \ref Fauna::GetNetEnergyContentInterface
 ([constructor injection](\ref sec_inversion_of_control)).
 - **Death** of herbivores is controlled by a set of \ref Fauna::Hft::mortality_factors.